patriciatran/amr-ecoevo/README.md

 This will submit 752 jobs to CHTC.

-6. Count how many hits are obtained for each sample
+6. Move to your logs folder and count how many hits are obtained for each sample

 ```
 cd logs